top of page

 Kathleen Anderson, M.S., CCC-SLP is an American Speech-Language-Hearing Association (ASHA) and Delaware certified speech-language pathologist.
 Kati is a 2003 graduate of Loyola College, where she graduated Summa Cum Laude and was first in her class for Speech-Language Pathology.
 She went on to receive her Master’s Degree in the Communication Sciences and Disorders department of James Madison University in Virginia.

 Kati has extensive professional experience working with children diagnosed with a wide variety of communication and related disorders.
 In New Jersey, she served as Program Coordinator and Staff Speech Pathologist for Bancroft Neurohealth, serving children with special needs, including those with Autism Spectrum Disorders, Traumatic Brain Injuries, developmental disabilities, behavioral challenges, genetic syndromes, and other impairments.
 Kati also worked for the Communication Station in New Jersey, serving as Staff Speech Pathologist and Supervisor of Feeding Services.
 In addition, she served both children and adolescents as the facilitator for social skills development groups run through Interactive Kids.
+Kati has worked as a speech-language pathologist in 15 Delaware schools and maintains a clinical caseload in both Dover and Lewes.
 Her areas of expertise include evaluating and treating children with articulation disorders, expressive/receptive language disorders, auditory processing disorders, apraxia of speech, phonological disorders, voice disorders, fluency disorders or “stuttering,” and pragmatic/social skill delays.

 Kati was raised in Delaware, and is honored to achieve her lifelong dream of operating a speech-language clinic in her hometown.
 She is a proud mother to her son, Ryan and daughter, Ava.
 Her philosophy in therapy is, “Every child has limitless potential.
 An excellent therapist is one who provides the foundation, the tools, and the encouragement for each child to achieve his or her personal best."